Demystifying plumbing drains: A beginner's guide

 FAQ

-Avoid using chemical drain cleaners since they can harm your plumbing drain system and also harm the environment.
+Avoid using chemical drain cleaners as they may damage your plumbing drain system and harm the environment.

-How do I know if my plumbing drain is leaky?
+How can I tell if my plumbing drain is leaky?

 Tags: Drains, Plumbing, Tools Categories: Plumber